dev-jaswanth/Freshers-Bootcamp-2024/DIP_Article.md

 - **Isolation of High-Level Modules:** The abstraction allows you to isolate the high-level modules during testing by substituting real implementations with mock objects or stubs.
 - **Mocking for Unit Testing:** Mocking involves creating simulated objects that mimic the behavior of real components.
 With DIP, high-level modules can be tested in isolation using mock implementations of low-level modules.
-- Control Over Test Scenarios: Using mock objects, you can control and simulate various scenarios, inputs, and behaviors to thoroughly test different aspects of a high-level module.
+- **Control Over Test Scenarios**: Using mock objects, you can control and simulate various scenarios, inputs, and behaviors to thoroughly test different aspects of a high-level module.
 - **Encouraging Test-Driven Development (TDD):** Dependency Inversion aligns well with Test-Driven Development (TDD) practices and the FIRST principles.

 ### 4.3 Promoting Code Reusability and Maintainability